whitneyburton/portfolios/students/1701-back/sergey_lukyanenko/20170302-sergey-lukyanenko-m1.markdown

 #### Notes
 *   Note 1: hhtp project brought some low grades to my portfolio.
-But I consider it as part of the learning process.
+But I consider it as a part of the learning process.
 Cause this project was out of our knowledge field in many ways so it let us learn how to search for answers, pair up with upper mod students and discover new field of information.